Anxiety Disorders in children

 Family history

 If either biological parent has an anxiety disorder, either now or in the past, your child will be more likely to develop one as well.
-The age parental anxiety first started also has an impact on the likelihood of your child developing anxiety and the earlier you developed anxiety, the more likely your child will be to develop an anxiety disorder.
+The age parental anxiety first started has an impact on the likelihood of your child developing anxiety and the earlier you developed anxiety, the more likely your child will be to develop an anxiety disorder.
 Part of this may be due to genetic causes but it may also be due in part to upbringing.
 Children will often learn anxiety, fear or avoidance from anxious parents.

 Brain Biology

-The structure of your child’s brain and how the chemical reactions function in each individual are also thought to play a role in whether or not a child will develop an anxiety disorder.
+The structure of your child’s brain and how the chemical reactions function in each individual are also thought to play a role in whether or not a child develops an anxiety disorder.
 Of particular interest is the part of the brain called the amygdala.
-The amygdala is responsible for our flight or fight response and studies have shown that children with an anxiety disorder often have hypersensitivity in this area.
+The amygdala is responsible for our flight or fight response and studies have shown that children with anxiety disorder often have hypersensitivity in this area.

 Personality